Table of Contents

 RELATED VIDEO GUIDE: How To Take A Dog's Temperature With A Thermometer

-This kind of dog cough can cause your dog’s abdomen to show visible signs of strain from the depth that his cough comes from.
+This kind of dog cough can cause your dog’s abdomen to show visible signs of strain from the depth of his cough.

-You may also hear that your dog is only able to take shallow breaths.
+You may also hear that your dog can only take shallow breaths.